SseEpIdEh/Machine-Vision-hand_gesture_control/README.md

 # Machine-Vision-hand_gesture_control- and count the fingers

-Hand Gesture Control using OpenCV and cvzone
+Hand Gesture Control using OpenCV and cvzone.
 This repository contains a Python script that enables hand gesture control using the OpenCV and cvzone libraries.
 With this script, you can control your mouse cursor and perform clicks using hand gestures.

 Installation